lkesteloot/unsong/unsong.md

 “WHY?”

-“It’s like…it’s like what you were saying about kabbalistic correspondences.
+“It’s like... it’s like what you were saying about kabbalistic correspondences.
 Two different things that have the same structure.
 The name Avery, and the words ‘a very’, and you don’t see it at first, but then later you do.”

 Uriel stood quietly, glowing letters swirling all around him.
 He seemed to be thinking deeply, as if this were a far harder problem than merely stabilizing the El Nino cycle (his project for yesterday) or defragmenting mammalian DNA (the day before).